 Term life insurance is a type of life insurance policy that provides coverage for a specific period of time, typically ranging from one to thirty years.
 Unlike whole life insurance, term life insurance does not accumulate cash value over time and is generally less expensive.

-The age of a person is a factor in determining life insurance rates.
+A person’s age is a factor in determining term life insurance rates.
 As you get older, rates will continue to increase.

 Average burial insurance rates by age and gender